 Maltose is also one of the disaccharides which have two α -D-glucose units which are connected by the first carbon of the glucose and also linked to the fourth carbon of another glucose unit.
 In the solution, a free aldehyde can be produced at the first carbon of the second glucose of the solution and it is a reducing sugar as it shows reducing properties.

-Commonly it is called as milk sugar as this disaccharide is found in milk.
+Commonly it is called milk sugar as this disaccharide is found in milk.
 It is made up of Beta-D-galactose and β-D-glucose.
 The bond is between the first carbon of galactose and the fourth carbon of glucose.
 This is also a reducing sugar.

-Some More Types Of Disaccharides
+Some More Types of Disaccharides

 There few more types which are not that popular, such as: